Skip to main content

 Portfolio Construction

 Brandon’s portfolio construction and philosophy reflects a balanced approach with a focus on quality, value, and patience in finding ideal entry points.
-Within the portfolio, Brandon allocates his positions into three distinct buckets: Aggressive Growers, Growth Compounders, and Life Cycle Changers (See Figure 6).
+Within the portfolio, Brandon allocates his positions into three distinct buckets: Aggressive Growers, Growth Compounders and Life Cycle Changers (see Figure 6).

 • Growth Compounders.
 (60-80% of holdings) The majority of the portfolio holdings in the strategy, these are companies that have transitioned from early-stage growth to a more stable and diversified business model, demonstrating strong growth prospects.
 Preferably, they are top players within an industry.